 Congratulations!
 If you’re reading this blog post, you’re either 1) a new vacation rental owner who wants to learn more about listing their property, or 2) an experienced owner who wants to earn more money from their rental 3) an experienced, disillusioned owner who wants to find a better option than his or her current listing site(s).

-For Florida vacation rental owners, it’s smart to consider what the top listing sites are, and what each one offers.
-If you’re looking for sites like HomeAway or alternatives to VRBO, this is the guide for you.
+For Florida vacation rental owners, it would be in your best interests to consider what the top listing sites are, and what each one offers.
+If you’re looking for alternatives to websites like Vrbo, this list is for you!

 How to market your property and work with listing sites